Gabriel Moreno Player Props: Diamondbacks vs. Rockies

-Gabriel Moreno -- batting .355 in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Colorado Rockies, with Kyle Freeland on the mound, on April 28 at 8:40 PM ET.
+On Saturday, Gabriel Moreno (batting .367 in his past 10 games) and the Arizona Diamondbacks play the Colorado Rockies, whose starting pitcher will be Noah Davis.
+First pitch is at 8:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Royals.
+He had a one-hit showing in his last game (1-for-3) against the Rockies.

 Gabriel Moreno Game Info & Props vs. the Rockies